Bartallama3D/website/_products/5-tesla-valentine-one-rm-gen2.md

 - Radar holder supports rotation of 30 degrees in either direction
 - Simple and quick assembly

-This listing is for 1 mount and includes all parts needed for assembly and installation.
+This listing is for 1 holder and includes all parts needed for assembly and installation.

 Compatible Vehicles:
 - Tesla Model S - 2021 - 2025